 13988 Range Line Road, Niles

 This first tour is along the West Michigan Pike.
 The Pike is the first continuous paved road in West Michigan from the Indiana state line to Mackinaw City.
-It was built between 1911 and 1922 to attract motorists from Chicago to the resort towns along Lake Michigan's eastern shore ... and it still does!
 It's a great way to combine fall colors with unforgettable beach moments along the two-lane US Route 12 (Red Arrow Highway) and US Route 31 (Blue Star Highway).

-After breakfast in Benton Harbor/St. Joseph follow this route for a flavorful, fall day adventure.
+After breakfast in Benton Harbor, St. Joseph or Stevensville, follow this route for a flavorful, fall day adventure.

-Enjoy a hearty breakfast or brunch in Benton Harbor or St. Joseph – you'll burn lots of calories walking on this last day of our fall color tour.
+Enjoy a hearty breakfast or brunch in Benton Harbor, St. Joseph or Stevensville – you'll burn lots of calories walking on this last day of our fall color tour.

 We hope you enjoyed your travels throughout Southwest Michigan.
 Check out other trips that you can take on our itineraries page.
 Happy trails!